Data encryption models

 Server-side encryption using service-managed keys

 For many customers, the essential requirement is to ensure that the data is encrypted whenever it is at rest.
-Server-side encryption using service-managed Keys enables this model by allowing customers to mark the specific resource (Storage Account, SQL DB, etc.) for encryption and leaving all key management aspects such as key issuance, rotation, and backup to Microsoft.
+Server-side encryption using service-managed Keys enables this model by allowing customers to mark the specific resource (Storage Account, SQL DB, etc.) for encryption and leaving all key management aspects such as key issuance, rotation, and back up to Microsoft.
 Most Azure services that support encryption at rest typically support this model of offloading the management of the encryption keys to Azure.
 The Azure resource provider creates the keys, places them in secure storage, and retrieves them when needed.
-This means that the service has full access to the keys and the service has full control over the credential lifecycle management.
+The service has full access to the keys and the service has full control over the credential lifecycle management.

 Screenshot of managed.